 When she visited Berlin in the summer of 2006, she was astounded to discover that many locations in her novel have been rebuilt and reopened in the last few years, including the gay bar El Dorado and the Mosse House publishing house.

-Her short stories have appeared in the Missing and First Thrills anthologies.
+Her short stories have appeared in the Missing and First Thrills anthologies, and are available online.

 Her screenplays The Humanitarian and A Taste for Blood were finalists at Shriekfest: The Los Angeles Horror/Sci-fi Film Festival.